ThiagoDias17/device_xiaomi_garden/README.md

 # device_xiaomi_garden
-a11 tree, with supports a kuroneko kernel, and tweaked a lot.
+a11 tree, with supports kuroneko kernel, and tweaked a lot.

 ## Included devices